nlotoo/washUp/README.md

 # washUp - Single Page Application
 ## Created with Angular

-In the project directory, you can run: `npm start`
+- In the washup folder directory, you need run: `npm start` You can  see any lint errors in the console.
-You will  see any lint errors in the console.
+- In the rest api washup folder directory, you need run: `npm start` You can  see any lint errors in the cmd.

 ## Functionality
 -	Implemented authentication and authorization.